stowage/Joya/README.md

  ```?``` symbol specifying in upper or lower bound means that the lower or upper part of the range is infinite.

-Last parameter represents step value, which is used to iterate over the variable within the range,
+Last parameter represents step value, which is used to iterate over the variable within the range.
 Here is an example how to apply a range variable to the function:

 ```javascript